semuconsulting/PyMandel/README.md

 * Save button - save the currently displayed image as a PNG file.
 You will be prompted for a directory on first use.
 A corresponding metadata json file will also be saved containing the parameters that were used to create the image, allowing it to be reproduced at a later date.

 * File..Import Settings - import previously saved metadata.
 You will be prompted to select a json file to import.
+Some sample *.json files can be found in the [Images](https://github.com/semuconsulting/PyMandel/tree/master/images) folder

 * Zoom button - automatically create and save a sequence of images at increasing zoom levels, which can be converted externally into an animation (e.g. GIF or short video).